 And of course, any color garment your heart desires.
 It’s easier to tell you what fabrics you can’t screen print on.

 Garment styles: If you’re only printing on the basics like T-shirts and hoodies, you can DTG all day long.
-But if you want to print on hats let’s say, you need to switch to screen printing (or embroidery).
+But if you want to print on hats let’s say, your best bet is switching to screen printing (or embroidery).

 Print locations: Screen printing is also less limited when it comes to locations.
-As long as the printer can somehow print the garment on a platen or board, it can be screen printed.
+As long as the printer can somehow position the garment on a platen, it can be screen printed.
 This goes for pant legs, hoods of hoodies, on-the-pocket prints, side prints, etc.

-Another thing is DTG may not be able to reach a particular placement within the location to be printed.
-For example, if you wanted your logo to be placed 1″ from the collar of an upper back location, DTG may not be able to get that close.
+DTG, in certain cases, may not be able to reach a particular placement within the location to be printed.
+For example, if you wanted your logo to be placed 1″ from the collar of an upper back location, DTG may not be able to get that close to the seam.